Exploring the Effect of Basis Rotation on NQS Performance: Introduction

 The paper is organized as follows.
-In Sec.~II we introduce the basis-rotation framework and discuss relevant physical properties of the Ising ground state.
-In Sec.~III we summarize the NQS architectures, loss functions, and optimization methods employed.
-In Sec.~IV we analyze information-geometric considerations and potential pitfalls affecting optimization.
-Section~V presents our numerical results, and Sec.~VI discusses the broader implications of our findings for landscape-aware design of variational quantum algorithms.
+In Sec.~II we introduce the basis-rotation framework together with the NQS architectures, cost functions, and optimization methods employed throughout this work.
+In Sec.~III we develop the geometric perspective underlying our analysis and illustrate it using a toy model that captures the optimization mechanisms observed in the main numerical results.
+Sections~IV and V present the numerical results and their implications for variational optimization in shallow NQS architectures.
+Finally, in Sec.~VI we discuss the broader implications of our findings in the context of variational quantum algorithms and relations between trainability and geometry.